 The Viejas policy is clear: “To protect individuals, families, employees and communities, Viejas Casino tries to identify problem gamblers, encourage them to seek assistance, and in appropriate cases may exclude them from casino property.”

 Viejas Casino management and casino floor personnel follow the policy of the Viejas Tribal Council to promote responsible gaming and combat underage gambling 24 hours a day––every day.

 “At Viejas, we see our job as one to constantly educate the public in general, and those who may be compulsive gamblers, or their families, friends and associates, that there is help available and point them in the right direction,” said Barrett.

-At times, casino officials advise the patrons to leave and come back only after they have thought about the consequences to themselves and others if they are a problem gambler.
+At times, casino officials advise patrons to leave and come back only after they have thought about the consequences to themselves and others in regard to being a problem gambler.
 In some cases, Viejas Casino permanently excludes those identified as problem gamblers and honors requests when a compulsive gamer asks to be barred from the casino.

 For each casino employee, the initial orientation period includes responsible gaming education and training by certified professionals.
 Topics include how to identify the signs and symptoms of compulsive gamblers and how to point them towards getting help.

 In addition to Responsible Gaming Education Week, the gaming industry continues to fund various studies to determine causes and ways to combat compulsive gambling.
 Over the years the Viejas Tribal Council has authorized donations of considerable sums to organizations that fight compulsive gambling.
 Viejas produced and funded a responsible gaming infomercial that appeared regularly for several months on local cable television channels.